A Saint Who Levels Up Through Necromancy

 — Hold on.
 Isn’t it a bit too bare, walking around like this?

-At Fafnir’s words, Yujin cocked his head, his look saying he didn’t follow.
+At Fafnir’s words, Yujin cocked his head with a look that said he didn’t follow.

 “Bare how?”